kskalvar/aws-eks-pipeline-quickstart/README.md

 ### AWS S3 Console
 Create a new bucket with a combination of your "AWS Account Id" and "aws-eks-codesuite".

   Example: "998551034662-aws-eks-codesuite".

-This should provide you with a unique bucket name since S3 is a global service
+This should provide you with a unique bucket name since S3 is a global service.
+Be sure to use
+the naming convention as in the example above as the CloudFormation scripts work based on that naming convention.

 Click on "Create bucket"
 ```